asimihsan/intro-to-data-science-udacity/README.md

 ### Using IPython Notebook from the VM on your host machine

-When you run `ipython notebook` by default it starts an HTTP server on port 8888.
+When you run `ipython notebook` by default it starts an HTTP server on port 8888 but only bound to the local loopback interface.
+In the VM you must explicitly call `ipython notebook --ip 0.0.0.0` instead.
 Vagrant will then attempt to map port 58888 on your host PC to port 8888 in the guest PC.
 Try to browse to `http://localhost:58888` and you should be able to access your IPython Notebook.